sparkz-development/helicone/SYNC_README.md

 If you encounter errors during the sync:

-1. Check that your Helicone fork is up to date with the latest changes
+1. Check that you have manually updated your Helicone fork with the latest changes
 2. Ensure you have SSH access to both repositories
 3. Check that the target branch (main) exists in the target repository
 4. Look for merge conflicts if the push fails